Ethan-N/MeshMakerVS/README.md

 # MeshMakerVS
 Uses OpenFrameworks to create a mesh using Structure Core Depth and RGB Data.
 Will be used for occlusion for AR.
 Also takes in OSC input from Vive Controller to move the camera around.
+May need to tweak ofTranslate in order to get mesh in frame.

 To Get Structure Core working with Visual Studio and OpenFrameworks: